GU-CLASP/language-and-perception/masters-projects/co-reference.md

   - T3.
 Depending on the previous steps, for (a) do a corpus and statistical feature analysis of the annotations in relation to their predictability of co-reference, or for (b) train a supervised text and vision classification model for reference and co-reference resolution.
   - T4.
 Compare reference and co-reference startegies between different corpora.

+See S. Dobnik, N. Ilinykh, and A. Karimi.
+[What to refer to and when? reference and re-reference in two language-and-vision tasks.](https://semdial2022.github.io/includes/DubDial_Proceedings.pdf) In E. Gregoromichelaki, J. Hough, and J. D. Kelleher, editors, Proceedings of DubDial - Semdial 2022: The 26th Workshop on the Semantics and Pragmatics of Dialogue, Proceedings (SemDial), pages 146–159, Dublin, Ireland, August 22–24 2022.

 ## Recommended knowledge and skills